radumarias/rencfs/README.md

 # Considerations

 - Please note, this project doesn't try to reinvent the wheel or be better than already proven implementations
+- This project doesn't want to be a replacement in any way of already proven file encryption solutions.
+If you really want close to bullet proof solutions than maybe this is not the ideal one for you.
+But is trying to offer a simple use of an ecryption solution that should be used taking into consideration all the security concerns from above
 - It started as a learning project of Rust programming language and I feel like keep building more on it
 - It's a fairly simple and standard implementation that tries to respect all security standards, use safe libs and ciphers in the implementation so that it can be extended from this.
 Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above